christophergregory/shopify-node-api/README.md

 Special thanks to [robotmayo](https://github.com/robotmayo) & [jarofghosts](https://github.com/jarofghosts) for the helpful tips and contributions!

 # Donations

-If you would like contribute in a small way or just say thanks, I gratefully accept [gittip](https://www.gittip.com/sinechris/).
+If you would like to contribute in a small way or just say thanks, I gratefully accept [gittip](https://www.gittip.com/sinechris/).